louieortiz/portfolio/README.md

-# Technical Projects
+## Academic Projects
 Welcome! 👋🏼

-This is my repository of projects from technical courses I've taken during my time at UC Berkeley. 🧸
+This is my repository for technical and non-technical projects I've done during my time at UC Berkeley. 🧸

 Because this is educational material belonging to course staff, some parts might be omitted for the sake of plagirism 🚧